nahusznaj/twilio-count-incoming-calls/readme.md

 $ source calls-venv/bin/activate
 ```

-Install the requirements:
+Install the requirements with
 ```
 $ pip3 install -r requirements.txt
 ```

 This will install Twilio's [helper library for Python](https://www.twilio.com/docs/libraries/python), and `python-dotenv`.
 The latter library will help us with the environment variables for the script.

-Once the install is complete, let's set up the environment variables.
+Once the install is completed, let's set up the environment variables.

-Ah, you would need a Twilio account for this!
-If you don't have one, create one with this [referral link](www.twilio.com/referral/yrF7VV).
+Wait... you will need a Twilio account for this!
+If you don't have one, create one with my [referral link](www.twilio.com/referral/yrF7VV).
+And then purchase a Twilio number to make calls to.
+You can purchase a Twilio incoming phone number from [Console](https://www.twilio.com/console/phone-numbers/search).

 Now, from your Twilio console, copy the following: